In an auto accident? Here is what you need to do.

 If you are in an auto accident, you must follow the law or risk being charged with a crime.

+“What should I do if I’m in a car accident?”
 If you get into an accident, here are the top 10 things you need to do right away.
-If you get a ticket, if you’re charged with any type of criminal offense, or you are injured, you will need a great lawyer to get you the best possible results.
+If you get a ticket, are charged with any criminal offense, or are injured, you will need a great lawyer to get you the best possible results.

 - Get Help if Someone is Hurt – Call 911.
 If you, someone in your car or the occupant of another vehicle is injured, there is no justification for failing to call for emergency medical help.
 Failing to seek medical care can result in criminal charges, increased civil damages, and may unnecessarily exacerbate someone’s medical situation.